CBBC - what we want

-The forthcoming CBBC extra hours (from 7pm to 9pm) mean that we may attract more family viewing with the right titles.
-We have developed a new quiz format and have commissioned more Copycats but are open to other ideas with family appeal.
+The CBBC extra hours (from 7pm to 9pm) mean that we may attract more family viewing with the right titles.
+We have developed a new quiz format Top Class and have commissioned a re-imagined Raven, but are open to other ideas with family appeal.
 Please note we will not be receiving extra funds for extended hours.

 We are looking for entertainment ideas with female leads: we have several male duos on the channel and it's time for the ladies to make an appearance.

-We are on the look out for clever brand extension ideas like Taking the Next Step and All Over the Work Place.
-Fewer overall brands paves the way for more impactful marketing campaigns and cross platform support.
+We are also after Inventive brand extensions which could take a popular show to another level, like Taking the Next Step and Officially Amazing Goes Bunkers.
+Our 'Fewer, Bigger, Better' strategy means fewer brands overall, paving the way for more impactful marketing campaigns and cross platform support.

 Ideas for CBBC comedy should be submitted via BBC Pitch to Melissa Hardinge or Amy Buscombe.
 Ideas for CBBC entertainment and factual entertainment should be submitted via BBC Pitch to Hugh Lawton, Kez Margrie or Melissa Hardinge.

-New, thrilling and ambitious drama ideas that have commercial potential but remain true to our public service remit would be very welcome (and to stress again, they should have a universal appeal, a global passport, but remain UK relevant).
+New, thrilling and ambitious drama ideas that have commercial potential but remain true to our public service remit would be very welcome.
+They should have a universal appeal, a global passport, while remaining UK relevant.